Alice Neel, Nancy and the Twins, 1971. Photo: Malcolm Varon. © Estate of Alice Neel

 Painter Lucien Freud once remarked, "You can use your intent to make anything seem like anything.
 Picasso's a master at being able to make a face feel like a foot."
 Alice Neel uses her intent (and observational acumen, unabashed curiosity, and significant ego) to preserve certain souls she encountered so that we may better understand the parameters of human dignity.

-Stuart Horodner is the Artistic Director of the Atlanta Contemporary Art Center.
+Stuart Horodner is currently is the Director at University of Kentucky Art Museum, Lexington, Kentucky

 This Special Issue on Alice Neel was published in March 2010